 Rates by credit score

 Rates are influenced by your credit score with almost all carriers, and USAA is no exception.
 The higher your credit score, the lower your premiums might be.
-It should be noted the states of California, Hawaii and Massachusetts do not allow a person’s credit score to be factored into rate determinations.
+It should be noted the states of California, Hawaii and Massachusetts and Michigan do not allow a person’s credit score to be factored into rate determinations.

 |Car insurance company||Poor||Average||Good||Excellent|